msyvr/otelex/README.md

 ./ocb help
 ```

 At this point, the Collector _builder_ is ready for customization.
-There are two options here.
-Both require that a builder manifest specifies the limited suite of components to be made available with the to-be-created Collector distribution.
+There are two possibilities at this stage -

-Option 1: The goal of the customization is to limit which standard components will be available.
+Option 1: Limit which standard components will be available.
+No custom components.

 - All that's needed at this point is a configuration file that details which components to include.
-See the **Build config for the Collector _distribution_ binary** section.

-Option 2: The customization will include custom components not included in either the `core` or `contrib` distributions.
+Details in the section on [Build config](#build-config).

+Option 2: Include custom components.

 - The custom components need to be constructed before inclusion in the distribution build config/manifest.
-See the **Building custom OpenTelemetry Collector components** section.

-#### Custom build configuration
+Details in the section on [Building custom components](#building-custom-components).

-The Collector builder binary needs a manifest to know which components to include.
+Both options require a builder manifest that identifies which components to include in the resulting Collector distribution.
 With the builder manifest file as `builder-config.yaml` and the builder binary at `./ocb`, the custom Collector distribution is built as:

 ```bash
 ./ocb --config builder-config.yaml
 ```

-Unless the target output was renamed, an `otelcol-dev` folder has been created at the same folder level as the ocb folder.

----

-## OpenTelemetry Collector components: an overview

-Basic OpenTelemetry Collector components are of three types:
-1. receivers
-2. processors
-3. exporters

-The OTel Collector [distribution](https://opentelemetry.io/docs/concepts/distributions/) selected determines which components can be included in the pipelines of deployed Collector instances.

-You can also build your own components and include those in a custom Collector distribution.

----
+The builder manifest will specify a name and path for the target folder which will contain the binary for the new distribution and the files from which the binary was built.

-## Building custom OpenTelemetry Collector components
+## Building custom components

 Custom components are built from scratch: there's no official builder utility as of 2025.05.12.